-Ashe is recognized among the most influential minority attorneys in L.A.
-He earned his J.D. from Villanova University School of Law and B.S.
-(Biomedical Engineering) from Rensselaer Polytechnic Institute.
+Ashe earned his J.D. from Villanova University School of Law and B.S. in Biomedical Engineering from Rensselaer Polytechnic Institute.

 - Univ. of Pittsburgh v.
 Varian (W.D.Pa.) (cancer radiation treatment).
 Member of two successful jury trial teams on damages and willful patent infringement resulting in verdicts for client exceeding $86,000,000.